lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 * Portals of internal rooms are not considered as part of the bound of outer rooms
 * STATIC and DYNAMIC Objects from outer rooms will not sprawl into internal rooms.
 If you want objects to cross these portals, place them in the internal room.
 This is to prevent large objects like terrain sections sprawling into entire buildings, and rendering when not necessary.

+# Advanced
+### RoomManager
+#### Show Debug
+This can be used to turn on and off display of portals in the editor, and control the amount of logging.
+Debug will always be set to false on exported projects.
+#### Debug Sprawl
+This is a special